 Similar to Outdoorsy, RV Share allows those with RVs to rent vehicles to people who need them — and it’s actually the biggest player in this section of the market.
 It has an added bonus, too: Not only does it facilitate peer-to-peer rentals, but RV dealerships will also list vehicles they’re offering for rent, so you can drive something shiny and new if you’d prefer (this can be handy if you’re thinking about buying one).

-The only downside?
-While the insurance protection is still good — $500,000 in liability and $200,000 in RV value — it’s not quite as stellar as Outdoorsy’s.
-Frequent RVers might find that RV Share's perks make up for it, though.
-The portal offers a rewards program, so if you’re frequently out on the great open road, you might be able to save a little bit off your next rental.
+The insurance protection is good — $1,000,000 in liability and $200,000 in RV value, and frequent RVers might find that RV Share's perks sweeten the deal.
+For example, the portal offers a rewards program, so if you’re frequently out on the great open road, you might be able to save a little bit off your next rental.